anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Take time to deliberate, but when the time for action has arrived, stop thinking and go in.
+Quote: Eternal nothingness is fine if you happen to be dressed for it.

-By: Napoleon
+By: Woody Allen